gnif/LookingGlass/README.md

 https://looking-glass.io/downloads

-Further documentation can be found in the `/doc` directory.
+Source code for the documentation can be found in the `/doc` directory.

-You may view this locally as HTML by running `make html` with `python3-sphinx` installed, or online at https://looking-glass.io/docs.
+You may view this locally as HTML by running `make html` with `python3-sphinx` installed.